bishopdynamics/aml-imgpack/README.md

 Packing an image
 ----------------

-Note that any `.bmp` will be stripped from the asset name.
+When packing, `.bmp` will be stripped from the asset name.

 ```
 $ python aml-imgpack.py --pack out.img *.bmp